UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

 --------------------------------------------

 The two Java-based server components will be installed on the host named ``unicore-host``.
-We assume the Java 11 or later (JRE or headless version) is installed.
+We assume that Java 11 or later is installed.

 Check that